Deformation Quantization for Supermanifolds via Gelfand-Kazhdan Descent: Introduction

 \subsection{Acknowledgements}

 We thank Owen Gwilliam and Brian Williams for introducing us to the field, and for numerous helpful discussions, both in mathematical content and inspiration.
 Additional thanks are due to Dan Berwick-Evans for useful conversations, and to our advisor Michael Hopkins for help along the way.
-The author was supported by NSF Grant No. 1122374 while completing this work.
+Thanks to Bertram Arnold for pointing out a mistake in applying Lemma 4.10 from a previous version of this paper.